ner-aim/ner-aim/README.md

 ## GUTEN TAG! 👋
 ### I am Pradyumn K. Pottapatri!

-I am a data scientist who ships.
+I am a Machine Learning Engineer who ships.
 I like turning messy data into reliable systems that move real dollars.
 I have 4+ years of experience across analytics, ML engineering, and causal evaluation.
 My happy place is the intersection of Python, SQL, and product impact.

 - Built pipelines that cut reporting latency by 90 percent for supplier negotiations.
 - Uncovered multimillion dollar opportunities with SQL and Snowflake.